tnybny/tnybny.github.io/_pages/about.md

 I have a Ph.D. from the Computer Science department at [North Carolina State University](https://www.ncsu.edu/) and my dissertation was titled "Anomaly Detection in Videos".
 I was advised by [Ranga Raju Vatsavai](https://rvatsavai.github.io/) and also worked actively with [Mike Jones](https://www.merl.com/people/mjones) at [Mitsubishi Electric Research Laboratories](https://merl.com/).

-Feel free to reach out if you'd like to chat about anything from Geopipe, research collaboration, or consulting inquiries.